 Hundreds of online businesses are finding inactive Social Security numbers online –most of which are assigned to children under the age of 18 who have not started using them yet - and selling them under different names to help people establish fake credit.
-The scheme may lead to significant debts for children that might be almost impossible to pay off.
+The scheme may lead to significant debts, difficult for children to expunge from credit reports.
 Better Business Bureau is warning parents to be on the lookout for the signs that point to their child’s identity being compromised or stolen.

 For adults, last year alone, 8.1 million Americans became victims of ID theft, resulting in the loss of $37 billion, according to a 2011 report from Javelin Strategy and Research.
 While this number is exuberantly high, NBC TODAY reports that it becomes harder to define how many children are actually affected by identity theft because of the fact that most cases go undiscovered for years.
-However, an identity theft monitoring company, Debix, found an alarming 4,000 cases of tainted identities, out of only 40,000 children.
+However, an identity theft monitoring company, Debix, found that out of 40,000 cases of tainted identities, an alarming 4,000 belonged to children.

-For more information on securing your identity, visit www.bbb.org/us/bbb-news/
+For more information on securing your identity, visit our News Center.